 In the world of horticulture today, even something as simple as plant soil has evolved to generate higher yields and healthier plants.
 Here are a few things you need to know about choosing a soil for your grow.

 These days, garden soil is sold pre-mixed in bags, and is intended to be put into garden pots or into a planting bed.
 It is best used outdoors, but you can grow indoors with these soils as well.
 However, we recommend a grow tent if you do this, as it will contain the mess of your grow and protect your home from spills and mishaps.

 Is garden soil the same as top soil?

 Garden soil and top soil are very different, and should never be put in the same category.
-Whereas garden soil is sold in stores and provides some level of nutrition to plants, top soil is what you will find when you start digging in your back yard.
+Garden soil is what we sell here, and provides some level of nutrition to plants.
+Topsoil, on the other hand, is what you will find when you start digging in your back yard.

 What should I put in my garden soil?

 If you are looking for ways to improve your plant soil, there are a number of things you can add to it.
 First, start by adding compost tea before you start growing, to introduce microbial life into the ground and start creating a healthy and active soil.